 A showman introduced each act to the crowd.

-Sadly, these shows probably were the only means of employment for “freaks” and kept them away from a life on the streets.
+Sadly, these shows probably were the only means of employment for “freaks” and prevented a life of homelessness.

-However, as science came to explain most of the freaks’ physical peculiarities, the attitude toward freak shows changed, and by the 20th century they were no longer a beloved form of entertainment.
-Instead, they were viewed as a means of exploitation, although they didn’t disappear altogether until laws were passed, stopping them.
+As science came to explain most of the freaks’ physical peculiarities, the attitude toward freak shows changed, and by the 20th century, they were no longer a beloved form of entertainment.
+Instead, they were viewed as a means of exploitation, although the shows didn’t disappear altogether.
+That didn’t happen until laws were passed, stopping them.

 New shows developed.
 People paid to view mechanical figures or other oddities under glass.
 Performers were jugglers and magicians.
 Wax figures were displayed.